hexagontk/hexagon/site/pages/index.md

 [Clean Architecture], [Onion Architecture] or [Ports and Adapters Architecture]).
 Its design principles also fit into this architecture.

-[^1]: Except the Core module that contains a set of utilities like serialization and logging utilities.
+[^1]: Except the Core module that contains a set of utilities like logging.
 However, some of these capacities can be replaced by other third party libraries.

 [The HTTP server]: /http_server/
 [The HTTP client]: /http_client/